 To reduce your risk of irritation, the Cleveland Clinic recommends using AHA products every other day.
 As your skin gets used to them, you can then start applying AHAs every day.

 Also use extra caution when going out in the sun.
-The peeling effects of highly-concentrated AHAs may make your skin more sensitive to UV rays for up to one week after use.
-You should wear sunscreen daily and reapply more frequently to prevent sunburn.
+The peeling effects of highly-concentrated AHAs may make your skin more sensitive to UV rays for

 You should consult your doctor before use if you have:

 Women who are pregnant or breastfeeding should also consult their doctor before use.
 If your doctor says it’s okay for you to use AHA products, consider something targeted to pregnancy, like Juice Beauty’s Green Apple Pregnancy Peel.